-A Houston DUI lawyer would probably let you know that drunk driving is responsible for a majority of road-related incidents in many U.S. states.
+A San Jose DUI lawyer would probably let you know that drunk driving is responsible for a majority of road-related incidents in many U.S. states.
 Unfortunately, these accidents often entail debilitating, sometimes even life-long injuries.
 In extreme instances, it may even result in unnecessary loss of lives.

 The website of Ian Inglis Attorney at Law says a DUI or a DWI charge is completely avoidable if a person consciously chooses not to drink and drive.
 Although authorities have the duty to enforce traffic laws and prosecute those that are in violation, you yourself should be aware that the decision of getting behind wheels while drunk makes you a serious, sometimes even fatal road hazard; and that decision is yours to make.